 - Conservation: What are the considerations for safe handling and display of artwork?

 - Our current exhibition: art responding and analysis.

 Booking an Education Talk

 BLINDSIDE asks a flat fee of $55 inc. GST to cover some of the costs of providing our Education Program.
 Bookings must be made by emailing the Gallery Coordinator at email@example.com.
 An invoice will be forwarded and payments can be made via Electronic Fund Transfer prior to your visit.
-Please make sure to book your talk within gallery hours (Tues – Sat 12-6pm), and at least two weeks in advance.
+We are currently able to offer talks on Tuesdays, Wednesdays, Thursdays and Fridays.
+Please make sure to book your talk within gallery hours (12-6pm), and at least two weeks in advance.